 Although Android has supported web push across mobile devices for years, Apple has historically barred companies from sending these eye-catching mobile-first web alerts.

-Over the years, even as more popular browsers have announced support for these notifications, Safari has long held out as a significant outlier in providing this capability
+Over the years, Safari held out as a significant outlier in providing this capability — until the release of iOS 16.4.

 iOS16 and Expanded Browser Support for Mobile Push Notifications

-Finally, an exciting announcement at this year’s Worldwide Developers Conference '22 confirmed support for mobile web notifications on Safari mobile by 2023.
-(In other news, the conference brought notable changes such as a new lock screen experience, and the new Live Activities API. )
+Finally, an exciting announcement at Worldwide Developers Conference '22 confirmed support for mobile web notifications on Safari mobile by 2023.

 With iOS16, companies with a web-first model will soon have an innovative way to engage their users, expand engagement, and drive key business goals.

-Apple claims slightly over half of the global mobile market share, which means the recent enablement of web push on iOS devices represents a tremendous business opportunity for web-first companies.
+Apple claims slightly over half of the mobile market share in the United States and close to 20% worldwide, which means the recent enablement of web push on iOS devices represents a tremendous business opportunity for web-first companies.

 Giving Web-First Companies a Mobile-First Mechanism for Engagement

-Every company should strive to engage with consumers on a mobile-first basis, but for businesses with a web-first model, mobile engagement can present a challenge.
+Every company should strive to engage with consumers on a mobile-first basis, but mobile engagement can present a challenge for businesses with a web-first model.
 Whereas companies with a mobile app can send their users timely push notifications and spur reengagement directly within their apps, web-first companies have historically been forced to use alternate channels to reach audiences on iOS mobile phones.

 As a result, web providers have had to improvise their engagement strategies by asking users to opt into SMS or email as alternative communication options.

-Why do Companies Choose a Web First Model?
+Why do Companies Choose a Web-First Business Model?

-For modern companies that are not app-based, mobile web notifications are a viable alternative engagement channel to reach iOS target audiences.
+For modern companies that are not app-based (eg "Mobile-First"), mobile web notifications are a viable alternative engagement channel to reach iOS target audiences.

-Why Do you Need Mobile Web Push Notifications on iOS?
+The Benefits of Using Mobile Web Push Notifications on iOS

-• Safari claims almost 20 percent of the global browser market share
+• Apple Safari claims almost 25% of the global browser market share

-• In addition, iPhone users spend an average of $101 per month on technology products, which makes them a higher-spending market segment
+• iPhone users statistically earn a higher average annual salary than Android users and spend an average of $101 per month on technology products, which makes them a higher-spending market segment.

 A Brief History of Browser Support for Web Notifications